-If you need help with a difficult conversation, you may want to meet with me as you consider your options moving forward.
-Being adept at difficult conversations is not a gift I sought out.
+Being adept at critical conversations is not a gift I sought out.
 It is a gift I learned I had through a variety of opportunities and life experiences, many of which I wouldn’t wish on anyone.
 I helped my grandparents through the aging process, and I lost my mother to cancer much too young.

-In law school, I was trained as mediator by Kimberlee Kovach--my favorite professor and the person who literally wrote the book on Mediation.
+In law school, I was trained as mediator.
 That training proved instrumental in my path towards my first job in family law as a Friend of the Court for Travis County enforcing child support and visitation orders.

 Five years later, I was blessed to be a stay-at-home mother for a bit as I began raising three children.
 While my children were in preschool, I worked part-time alongside an estate planning attorney and dealt with mineral interests and mineral leases.
 I homeschooled our oldest daughter for a couple of years, then had our children in private school, then public school.
 When it came time for me to go back to full-time work in 2006, I was trained in the collaborative divorce process and decided I would focus my practice on helping families through a variety of difficult conversations.
 I always thought I’d focus on one or two areas of the law, but apparently God had a different plan, as I continued to find the overlap between estate planning, family law, and oil and gas law.

 I believe that when we are given a blessing whether it is a wonderful child or an inheritance or mineral interest from a grandparent, God expects us to be a good steward of that blessing.
 Yes, stewardship requires a little work, but when we do our best to raise our children, they will hopefully do their best when they raise our grandchildren.
-Likewise, if we receive a mineral lease offer in the mail, we should do our homework and make sure we get the best deal possible since the lease may outlast us all.
 Estate planning allows us to leave a legacy.
 By planning, we set the example for the next generation.
 We also make it easier for those who will help us as we age or those we may leave behind.

-If you need help figuring out how to begin a difficult conversation, I would be honored to meet you and be considered as a member of your team.
+If you need help figuring out how to have that critical conversation, I would be honored to meet you and be considered as a member of your team.

 B.B.A. in Marketing and International Business - University of Texas at Austin 1989